ssejrog/HW-DOGO-PROS/README.md

-# Harvard-Westlake's DOGO - PROS Version
+# Harvard-Westlake's DOGO - PROS

 DOGO (double mobile goal) is a mobile goal focused robot that can place goals on platforms without climbing, steal goals from opponent platforms and robots, and steal opponents alliance goals.